HUB

 The Professional Integration HUB serves as a vital bridge between Ukrainians and Austria, offering a unique opportunity to connect Ukrainian professionals with local communities that are open and welcoming.

 Halfway through my internship, I am deeply impressed by the openness of my team, their willingness to share their knowledge and experience, and their patience with my German.
-The reality has exceeded my expectations.
+The reality has truly exceeded my expectations.

 PLANS AFTER PARTICIPATING IN THE PROGRAM